Skip to Content

 Following the submission of the HoD/I/S's supporting statement, the application will move to committee consideration.

-Applications to Professor and Associate Professor will require an additional step.
+Applications to Professor will require an additional step.
 Pro Vice-Chancellors will be required to provide their level of support for an applicant, and upload a PDF of their supporting statement.
 Executive Assistants, Personal Assistants will be able to upload and save supporting statements on behalf of the PVC.
-Following the submission of the PVC's supporting statement for Associate Professor and Professor applications, the application will move to committee consideration.
+Following the submission of the PVC's supporting statement for Professor applications, the application will move to committee consideration.

-Colleges must report on its procedures and processes, including how it dealt with equity issues, and the pattern of its decisions and recommendations for both Level 1 and Level 2, with the report going to the University Promotions Procedures Review Committee.
+Colleges must report on its procedures and processes, including how it dealt with equity issues, and the pattern of its decisions and recommendations for levels 1 - 4, with the report going to the University Promotions Procedures Review Committee.
 The report must also contain short summarised feedback relevant to each area of all candidate applications.
 This information should be used as the basis for written feedback.
 The final report is to be provided to People and Organisational Development and will also be shared with University Promotions Procedures Review Committee.

 The Covering Memorandum should include: